Skip to content Skip to footer

 What Are Other Symptoms of Zinc Poisoning?

-Although zinc poisoning is typically characterized by nausea, other symptoms may accompany this condition, including:
+Although zinc poisoning is rare and typically only characterized by nausea, other symptoms may accompany this condition, including:

 Stomach Pain and Diarrhea